Kangkong and tofu stir-fry is an easy dish with crispy tofu and fresh kangkong in a savory sauce.

 Jump to:

-- Kangkong (water spinach): Also called ong choy, this leafy green has hollow stems and tender leaves.
-You can also use spinach, Chinese broccoli (gai lan), watercress, or bok choy.
+- Kangkong: Also called water spinach or ong choy.
+If you can't find it, use spinach, Chinese broccoli (gai lan), watercress, or bok choy.

-- Tofu: Use firm or extra-firm tofu so it holds up to frying.
-You can also air-fry or bake it if you want less oil.
+- Tofu: Use firm or extra-firm tofu so it holds its shape.
+You can pan-fry, air-fry, or bake it.

 - Chili garlic sauce: A spicy, garlicky condiment made with chilies, garlic, oil, and vinegar.
-You can also use sambal oelek or even a dash of hot sauce.
+Sambal oelek or a little hot sauce also works.

-- Chilies: Use whatever chilies you like—mild or spicy.
-I like Korean green peppers or siling haba (long green chilies) for a medium heat.
-Leave them out if you prefer a mild dish.
+- Chilies: Use mild or spicy chilies.
+I like Korean green peppers or siling haba for medium heat, but you can leave them out.

 Step 1: Prepare the kangkong

-Rinse the kangkong thoroughly to remove any dirt or grit.
-Trim off the tough lower stems and separate the stalks from the leafy tops.
+Rinse 1 pound kangkong well to remove any dirt or grit.
+Trim the tough lower stems.

 Step 2: Make the sauce